actano/lake-rules/make/rest-api.md

-# REST-API lake rules
+# REST API

-## abstract
+## Abstract

-compiles the rest api server files to the build directory (build step), copies the files to runtime directory (install step), and provides the unit test targets
+Generates rules regarding the REST API part of a feature.

+The REST API must be referenced by the web app in order to be installed.

-## main targets
+## Targets

-build targets

-    featurePath/build
-    build

-install target

-    featurePath/build
-    build
+Targets are grouped by topic, namely building, installing and testing.

+- `featurePath/build` builds the REST API of a feature
+- `build` builds all features
+- `install` installs REST APIs into the runtime directory
+- `featurePath/unit_test` runs unit tests for the given feature
+- `featurePath/test` runs all tests for the given feature
-unit tests targets
+- `unit_test` runs unit tests across all features

-    featurePath/unit_test
-    unit_test

 ## Manifest

-### REST-API source files
+### Scripts

+Scripts are specified in the section "server.scripts.files".
+They can either be CoffeeScript or Javascript files.
+CoffeeScript files are compiled to Javascript whereas Javascript files are copied directly to the build directory.

+    manifest.coffee
         server:
             scripts:
                 files: [...]

-Source files which contain the REST-API code of the feature.

 ### Tests

 #### Unit Tests

+Unit tests which will directly run against the compiled server JS files.

     server:
         test:
             unit: [...]

-Unit tests which will directly run against the compiled server JS files.

 #### Integration Tests

+Integration tests for the REST-API which will run against the webapp.

     server:
         test:
             integration: [...]

-Integration tests for the REST-API which will run against the webapp.

 #### Test Exports/Dependencies

+Files defined by this key contain code which is required by the test cases.
+They will be copied to the build output.

     server:
         test:
             exports: [...]

-Files defined by this key contain code which is required by the test cases.
-They will be copied to the build output.

 #### Test Assets

+Test Assets which will be copied to the build output.
+Assets can be arbitrary files which are needed to run the tests.

     server:
         test:
             assets: [...]

-Test Assets which will be copied to the build output.
-Assets can be arbitrary files which are needed to run the tests.

 #### Example

-Old:
+##### Old

     server:
         scripts: